felipedmsantos95/syringe-classifier-edge-impulse/README.md

 * Node Js
 * Camera
-* If there is no prebuilt binary available for @iota/client your system you need Rust and Cargo, to build it yourself.
+* If there is no prebuilt binary available for @iota/client in your system you need Rust and Cargo, to build it yourself.
 Install them [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### Steps